Effects of Drug Abuse on the Family Unit: Fighting Together

 Drug Abuse and You

-The effects of drug abuse can put an almost immeasurable strain on family members.
-Depending on who is abusing drugs, different family members will experience a range of different feelings throughout the life cycle of the drug abuse.
+The effects of drug abuse can put an immeasurable strain on family members.
+Depending on who is abusing drugs, individual family members will experience a range of different feelings throughout the progression of the drug abuse.

 Watching your mother, father, brother, sister or anyone who is part of your family, become caught up in drug addiction can be as exhausting as it is traumatic.